Reading Time: 6 minutes

 If an international termination is handled incorrectly, the employer could find itself on the hook for significant damages including back pay, front pay, emotional distress damages, and more.

-Below is one key issue to consider when terminating international employees. and efficient as possible.
+Below are several key issues to consider when terminating international employees.

 Review the Employment Contract

 Before making any termination decisions, it is always a good rule of thumb to review the operative employment contract.
 There will be key elements to consider including seniority, contractual notice period, severance provision, benefits, and/or whether a collective labor agreement applies that will help to determine the timing and related costs involved in terminating a particular employee.